 Many companies outsource evaluation to their marketing agencies.

-It’s usually media agencies who take the lead.
+It’s usually media agencies who lead the process.
 That’s where most of the money goes, after all.
-They’ll come in a month or two after the campaign goes live with a very long Powerpoint deck.
-They’ll show you graph after graph of data with a few bullet-points of commentary about the way the campaign was delivered.
+They’ll come in a month or two after the advert launches.
+There’s a long PowerPoint deck.
+Lots of graphs.
+Lots of bullet points telling you how well they delivered the campaign.

 Research companies and advertising impact

-Usually, this means some sort of quantitative research.
+Usually, this means they’ll do some sort of quantitative research.

 This will include measures like advertising awareness and recall.
 You’ll see changes in your brand adoption funnel.
 And you’ll almost certainly see changes in your key brand health statements.

-This is a better way to measure advertising impact.
-It builds your understanding of advertising impact, because it’s based on actual customer feedback.
+This is a better way to measure advertising impact as it’s based on actual customer feedback.

 A few things to bear in mind

-Firstly, it’s usually based on a statistical sample of customers, not all customers.
-While the research company can calculate the sample size to give you a degree of confidence in the results, sample results always carry a degree of error.
+First, it’s usually based on a statistical sample of customers, not all customers.
+The research company can work out a sample size to give you a degree of confidence in the results.
+But there’ll always be some small degree of error.

-Secondly, there’s the challenge of comparability of results over time.
-Advertising campaigns are time based, and you want to measure impact at different times.
-You want to compare the situation before the advertising, during the advertising, and what happened after the campaign ended.
+Then there’s the challenge of comparing results over time.
+Advertising campaigns are time-based.
+And you want to measure impact at different times.
+You want to compare the situation before the advertising, during the advertising, and after the campaign ended.

 But with continuous research panels, you won’t have the same group of respondents each time you do the research.
 Respondent circumstances change.
-So, your before, during and after results for advertising impact will often be based on changing groups of customers.
+So, your before, during and after results for advertising impact won’t track the same group of customers.

 And finally, there’s what you can actually measure with this type of research.
-You can ask people if they’ve remembered an advert for example.
-But remembering an advert doesn’t mean you like it, or that it’s going to persuade you to buy.
+You can ask people if they remember an advert, for example.
+But remembering an advert doesn’t mean you like it.
+Or that it’s going to persuade you to buy.

-These quantitative questionnaires usually take place online.
-They don’t replicate the actual customer experience of seeing the advert.
-Having an advert shown to them and answering questions about it is an artificial recreation of how customers experience advertising.
-So, there’s always some degree of error and bias in the results.
+This quantitative research usually happens online.
+That doesn’t replicate the experience of seeing the real advert.
+Answering questions about an advert isn’t the same as seeing it in “real life”.
+So, there’s always some error and bias in the results.

-This full evaluation will look at all the available data.
-It’ll look for correlations between movements in the advertising, media, brand funnel and brand equity data, and their impact on sales and profit.
+This full evaluation looks at all the data.
+It looks for correlations in the advertising, media, brand funnel and brand equity data, and their impact on sales and profit.

-This evaluation will also factor in any other factors you found that could have impacted sales and profits.
-What did competitors do when your advertising was on?
+This evaluation also looks for other factors which may have impacted sales and profits.
+What did competitors do when your advertising was on, for example?
 What was happening in retail channels?
 Were there any sales promotions on at the same time?

-While, there will be lots of data points, identifying which ones drive sales and profits is what really matters.
+While, there will be many data points, identifying which ones drive sales and profits is what matters.

-The results of an econometric model shows you how much of an uplift in sales you can attribute to each activity.
-And this give you direction on what worked, and what didn’t.
+The results of an econometric model show you how much of an uplift in sales you can attribute to each activity.
+And this gives you direction on what worked, and what didn’t

 So, why doesn’t everyone do it this way?

 We’re big fans of econometric modelling.
-But, it comes with two large provisos.
+But, it’s not always possible to do it.

-They involved sophisticated statistical and analytical techniques.
+They’re also complex.
+They involve sophisticated statistical and analytical techniques.
 You need your experts to be able to explain the results in a way non-statistical experts will understand.
 That’s not always easy.

 The advertising impact measurement gold standard

 These models are the gold standard for measuring advertising impact.
-But they’re mostly carried out by only the businesses which can afford them.
+But they’re only carried out by businesses who can afford them.

-If your business is big enough, often finance teams will include a business analyst, who has relevant skills that can help you out with this sort of analysis.
-It’s worth learning basic statistical techniques like how to check two sets of data for correlations, and how to do linear regressions.
+If your business is big enough, often finance teams will include a business analyst.
+They will have the relevant skills to do this sort of analysis.
+It’s worth learning basic statistical techniques like how to do correlations or linear regressions.

-You’ll have marketing and communication objectives that work back up to this objective.
-How many customers needed to see or hear your advertising?
-How many of those did you need to persuade to do something differently?
+Advertising objectives should work back up to your business objective.
+How many customers need to see or hear your advertising?
+How many of those do you need to persuade to do something differently?
 And what’s the customer action that’ll lead to a sale?
 Answering these questions is how you truly measure your advertising impact.

 Conclusion - measuring advertising impact